Pageboy/pageboy.github.io/_portfolio/wood-rings.md

   - landscape
   - art
 ---
 In the forest some trees are harvested, piled safely and revealing their aged rings.
-We count the rings to estimate theif age and notice that some rings are wide and others narrow.
+We count the rings to estimate their age and notice that some rings are wide and others narrow.
 Nearby, a sapling oak is only just learning how to drop last year’s brown and brittle leaves curled by the recent frosts.